General News UK World News Business Sport Technology Arts and Entertainment Lifestyle Science Opinion Weird Picture Video Blogs Podcasts

 - Lingerie boss Michelle Mone's Carnoustie kitchen all part of her great support for Erskine charityAn Angus couple this week told how Scottish lingerie tycoon Michelle Mone cooked for them in their home — and then did the washing up!

 - VIDEO: Gordon Brown contributes to student's football-themed documentaryA Fife university student enrolled the help of the former Prime Minister to make a moving documentary about the Blue Brazil.

-- Wales breaking news, Friday August 29, 2014The latest live news, sport, traffic, weather comment and showbiz from Wales
+- Live: Wales breaking news, Friday, October 24, 2014Live news, sport, traffic, weather and comment from Wales

 Yahoo!
 News UK & Ireland